This post may contain affiliate links.

 DPT stands for Deep Pressure Therapy.
 A deep pressure therapy dog is a specially trained psychiatric service dog that helps to mitigate at least some of the effects of a disability such as PTSD and many others, by applying its weight and warmth on a person.

 The effects are similar to a weighted blanket, and the pressure from this DPT helps to relax a person.
+Check out this weighted blanket on Amazon (affiliate link) which may help in the meantime (especially with sleeping) if you’re in the process of training your service dog.

 This can be helpful for people who are living with the debilitating effects of PTSD, extreme levels of stress, depression, flashbacks, or other conditions.